niccokunzmann/niccokunzmann.github.io/essays/_posts/2017-03-26-jsoninfo-einschalten.md

 If this did not work, chances are, somehing went wrong.
 In this case, you can look at [OLSR debuggen][olsr].

+You may also want to change the file `/etc/config/olsrd.conf`.

 [olsr]: ../../2017-03-06/olsr